 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its continued use or disposal.
-Any gain or loss arising from the derecognition of an item of property, plant and equipment, profit or loss when the item is derecognised.
+Any gain or loss arising from the derecognition of an item of property, plant and equipment, determined as the difference between the net disposal proceeds, if any, and the carrying amount of the item, is included in profit or loss when the item is derecognised.